LSD: Counterculture

-A similar and connected nexus of LSD use in the creative arts developed around the same time in London.
-A key figure in this phenomenon in the UK was British academic Michael Hollingshead, who first tried LSD in America in 1961 while he was the Executive Secretary for the Institute of British-American Cultural Exchange.
-After being given a large quantity of pure Sandoz LSD (which was still legal at the time) and experiencing his first "trip," Hollingshead contacted Aldous Huxley, who suggested that he get in touch with Harvard academic Timothy Leary, and over the next few years, in concert with Leary and Richard Alpert, Hollingshead played a major role in their famous LSD research at Millbrook before moving to New York City, where he conducted his own LSD experiments.
-In 1965 Hollingshead returned to the UK and founded the World Psychedelic Center in Chelsea, London.
+A similar movement developed in London, led by British academic Michael Hollingshead, who first tried LSD in America in 1961.
+After experiencing LSD and interacting with notable figures such as Aldous Huxley, Timothy Leary, and Richard Alpert, Hollingshead played a key role in the famous LSD research at Millbrook before moving to New York City for his experiments.
+In 1965, he returned to the UK and founded the World Psychedelic Center in Chelsea, London.